Caleb-o/esolang/spec/spec.md

 ## What's different from the last flavour?
 "Pluto" is the new flavour in the collection of Eso.
 Like the last, it will include many changes to features, syntax and all-round look and feel.
 To begin, here is a broad overview of what differs:

+* Written in Odin instead of C++
+	* C++ is great!
+But it can easily become annoying to manage and write
+	* Odin offers high-level features and syntax for a better workflow
 * Arrays.
 It is difficult to program without some sort of data storage, so arrays are required.
 ```
 # Create an array of size 4 (Take)